Updated January 14, 2020

 Personnel and Resources

 There are more than 9,000 military members and Department of Defense civilians within the 86th Airlift Wing, bringing with them more than 12,000 family members.
 In total, the KMC is comprised of 13,000 military members, 9,000 Department of Defense civilians, and their more than 25,000 family members.
 The KMC also employs more than 6,000 host nationals.
-When combined with military retirees and their dependents, the KMC has a population of more than 54,000 American citizens, making it the largest concentration of Americans outside the United States.
+When combined with military retirees and their dependents, the KMC has the largest concentration of Americans outside the United States.

 Achievements and Honors